dfinity/motoko/design/DFX-Interface.md

         { --actor-alias alias url }
         [ --actor-idl actorpath ]

-in an environment where `MOC_RTS` points to the location of the Motoko runtime system.

 This _reads_ the following files
  * `some/path/input.mo`
  * any `.mo` file referenced by `some/path/input.mo`, either relatively, absolutely or via the provided package aliases
  * for every actor import `ic:canisterid` imported by any of the Motoko files, it reads `actorpath/canisterid.did`, see section Resolving Canister Ids below.
- * the given `mo-rts.wasm` file.

 The package name `prim` is special and should not be set using `--package`.